The Liminal Zone: a loose account

 Oddly, the places designated to the formation of the young or anybody else probably can’t be liminal.
-University, church and prison have a programme, but liminality defies bureaucratic programmes and good intentions.
+University, church and prison have programmes, but liminality defies bureaucratic programmes and good intentions.
 Theatre is mostly now a state-sponsored engine of bossy liberalism.
 Such advertised channels of education and improvement are not, probably, liminal.
-Night clubs are more likely to be liminal, and derelict warehouses.
-The coastal resort is a good place for liminality to lurk because it ostensibly offers sunshine and good health but covertly offers mischief, the sinister and thus self-discovery.
+Night clubs are more likely to be liminal, and derelict warehouses.5 The coastal resort is a good place for liminality to lurk because it ostensibly offers sunshine and good health but covertly offers mischief, the sinister and thus self-discovery.

 Some times are liminal: we are diurnal, so if we walk instead of sleep at night, we are likely to be uncomfortable enough for our neurology to wake up.
 But even asleep, we are perhaps in a liminal state as our synapses organise themselves around all the data that we have received and now must in some sense absorb.
 The 3.30am low-ebb of our daily rhythm often offers a liminal rockiness of spirit.